JackSanders1998/personal-website/src/data/works/amp-dashboard/index.md

 ---

-The dashboard is free right now, so please join the [waitlist](https://ampmusic.co/waitlist).
+The dashboard is free right now, so please join the [wait list](https://ampmusic.co/waitlist).